Contents:

 The holiday break is also a great opportunity for your child to catch up on sleep and establish healthier habits – between school, extracurricular activities, and homework, sleep often takes a backseat during term time!

-If your child doesn’t have any major exams or assessments coming up and they aren’t in a critical exam year, consider letting them take a complete break from schoolwork once they have completed all their homework.
+If your child doesn’t have any major exams or assessments coming up and they aren’t in a critical exam year, consider letting them take a complete break from revision and schoolwork once they have completed all their homework.
 This break will be a much-needed opportunity for your child to relax, recharge their batteries, and refocus.
 They can spend the rest of the holidays socialising with family and friends and gorging on chocolate!
 It may also be a chance for them to pursue other hobbies or interests that they may not have had time for while juggling their studies.

-Create a realistic study schedule
+Create a realistic Christmas study schedule

 Sit down with your child and make a list of their holiday homework, assignments, and revision.
 Break down large tasks, such as ‘Biology revision’ into smaller, more manageable chunks like ‘make flashcards for Biology Topic 1.1 Cell Structure’.
 It’s helpful to estimate the time required for each task to avoid cramming a big project into a short period of time.